 Kelly Limberg helps companies make their PPM software significantly more efficient.
 Whether it’s enterprise applications, database and network tuning, or application level debugging, Kelly has a sixth sense about how to find and improve systems.

-Tom Santos is an Office 365 Expert and more importantly, he’s an Office 365 enthusiast.
-Over the last 10 years, he’s helped large and small companies get the most out of SharePoint and Office 365, building everything from simple document repositories to elaborate team sites and custom applications.
+Tom Santos is a Microsoft 365 expert and more importantly, he’s a Microsoft 365 enthusiast.
+Over the last 10 years, he’s helped large and small companies get the most out of SharePoint and Microsoft 365, building everything from simple document repositories to elaborate team sites and custom applications.